altaga/Receptionist-Drone-with-CV/README.md

 - Check the propeller order, if the order of the propellers is not correct, the drone will not fly.
 <img src="https://i.ibb.co/QJxjrsX/Correct-Drone-Propeller.png" width="600">

-- This drone is very unstable outdoors because the wind affects its stability very much, I recommend it only be used for indoor applications.
+- This drone is very unstable outdoors because the wind affects it, I recommend it only be used for indoor applications.

 - I recommend using a protective cage so that the drone is 100% safe.